 Needless to say, someone who can do all of that needs to have some technical know-how.
 We talked to the experts and analyzed nearly 350,000 healthcare management job postings in the last year to find out which skills employers are most commonly seeking.2

 Just like a hotel or restaurant manager, healthcare managers must determine what kind of resources they need to operate efficiently: bed sheets, employee salaries, IV bags and new equipment all come with price tags.
 They must communicate with staff to determine each department’s financial needs while not incurring too much overhead.
 A good manager must be able to determine what needs are absolute and where cutbacks can be made if necessary.

 2. Customer billing

-Rasmussen College instructor Laura De La Cruz says that client billing is one of the most challenging parts of healthcare management.
+Rasmussen University instructor Laura De La Cruz says that client billing is one of the most challenging parts of healthcare management.
 She says, “It is difficult when people are sick and cannot pay for healthcare.
 [It] can be heartbreaking.”
 With rising deductibles, more of the cost burden is falling on patients who cannot afford care.
 But by working with them to establish payment plans, healthcare administrators working in this area can begin to alleviate that burden while still earning necessary revenue.

 3. Quality assurance and control

 The concept of quality assurance may have you thinking of conveyor belts and assembly lines instead of hospitals, but there’s still plenty of process and safety review to be done in these facilities.
 Are processes being billed correctly?
 Do lab results get back on time?
 Are safety procedures being adhered to?
 This need for analytical thinking and corrective management is particularly important in a field where the stakes can be high.